CS122-04-FA26/NetflixWatchers-Netflix-Engagement/data/README.md

 # Data

 This folder holds the raw dataset used in this project.
-The CSV itself is **not** committed to the repo (see the root `.gitignore`) — download it manually and place it here.
+The CSV itself is **not** committed to the repo (see the root `.gitignore`), download it manually and place it here.

 ## Download Instructions